pyfyre/pyfyre/README.md

 # PyFyre
-PyFyre is a Python web frontend framework for building reactive static websites.
-Pynani is free and open source project.
+👌 PyFyre is a reactive, and incrementally adoptable Python web frontend framework for building UI on the web in just one codebase.

 Note: Master Branch is not stable, if you want to use PyNani please use Stable branch, thank you!